 After this visit with my doctor I joined my school gym then eventually added Aikido to the mix.
 This brought me to be active 3-4 times a week.

-Now this kept me in pace with the downward escalator but once I graduated and started a job things started to slip and I was going down with the escalator.
+Now this kept me in pace with the downward escalator but once I graduated and started a job and things started to slip and I was going down with the escalator.

 I made more money than I could handle therefore spent more money eating out and drinking.
-I gained 10lbs and most won’t say I was fat but my mother would tell me more times then one that my ‘boy-on’ aka belly was bulging.
+I gained 10lbs and most won’t say I was fat but my mother would tell me more times than one that my ‘boy-on’ aka belly was bulging.
 I am 4’11” so weight as much as 10lbs was significant on me.

 I was still active 3-4x a week but I ate poorly.
 I didn’t love my body but I accepted it for I wasn’t huge in this societies standards.